codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 |   | **tasker-kubernetes** | Provides cache storage for Kubernetes dashboards.
 See [Kubernetes dashboards]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/). |

-## GitOps architecture

-The diagram shows a high-level view of the GitOps environment, and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.

-{% include
-image.html
-lightbox="true"
-file="/images/runtime/architecture/arch-codefresh-simple.png"
-url="/images/runtime/architecture/arch-codefresh-simple.png"
-alt="Codefresh GitOps platform architecture" caption="Codefresh GitOps platform architecture" max-width="100%"
-%}

-### GitOps Control Plane
-The Codefresh Control Plane is the SaaS component in the platform.
-External to the enterprise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the customer's organizational systems.
-The Codefresh Runtime and the Codefresh Clients communicate with the Codefresh Control Plane to retrieve the required information.

-### GitOps Runtime
-The GitOps Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
-Depending on the type of GitOps installation, the GitOps Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
-Read more in [Codefresh GitOps Runtime architecture](#codefresh-gitops-runtime-architecture).

-### GitOps Clients

-GitOps Clients include the  UI and the GitOps CLI.
-The UI provides a unified, enterprise-wide view of deployments (runtimes and clusters), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
-The Codefresh CLI includes commands to install hybrid runtimes, add external clusters, and manage runtimes and clusters.

 ## GitOps Runtime architecture
 The sections that follow show detailed views of the GitOps Runtime architecture for the different installation options, and descriptions of the GitOps Runtime components.